LongNguyenHoang89/Hedwig/README.md

 Hedwig
 ======

-An intelligent and efficient car parking guidance system
+An intelligent and efficient drone control system